Serial-Comma/obsidian-notes/H1 Economics/Factors affecting supply.md

 → Higher productivity (more output produced with same amount of resources) → Decrease cost of production
 → Increase production profitablity
+→ Increases supply of good _cetris paribus_

+Example: Adopting digital systems that integrate machines, computers and humans → Enhances productivity of firms → Lower cost of production → Increase profitablity → Increase supply of good

+### Government policies
+→ Indirect subsidies (grants) by govenment
+→ Decrease cost of production of producers
+→ Increase production profitablity
+→ Increase supply of good _cetris paribus_

+→ Indirect taxes by government
+→ Increase cost of production as producer will incur additional costs of paying tax →